-The present investigation was carried out at Department of Soil Science and Agricultural Chemistry at Tamil Nadu Agricultural University, Coimbatore.
-For this study, the soil samples were collected from Agricultural Research Station, Thanjavur which is 272 km away from the Coimbatore in the eastern direction.
-The soil initial analysis showed it was sandy loam soil with 10 cropping sequences replicated thrice in Randomized Block Design.
+The present investigation was carried out at Agricultural Research Station, Thanjavur.
+The latitude was 10°45' north, the longitude was 79° east, and the elevation was 50 meters above mean sea level.
+For this study, three soil samples were collected from each plot making a total of 90 samples in each season at Agricultural Research Station, Thanjavur which is 272 km away from the Coimbatore in the eastern direction.
+The mean of three samples taken from each plot is considered as that replication value.
+The analysis was carried out in the Department of Soil Science and Agricultural Chemistry, Tamil Nadu Agricultural University, Coimbatore.
+There are 10 cropping sequences replicated thrice in Randomized Block Design.
 The area of each plot is about 40 m2.
+The soil initial analysis showed it was sandy loam soil.
 Samples were collected at active vegetative stage from the root zone at 0-15 cm which were considered as surface samples, during kharif, rabi and summer seasons of 2021-22.
 The cropping sequences were established with recommended dosage of fertilizer.
 The details of the cropping sequences are as follows (Table 1)